QueerCodingGirl/docker-devuan/README.md

 ## Usage

-You first need  to choose which dist  between jessie (1.0) and  ascii (2.0) you want (jessie  will be the  'latest' tag)  and you need  to choose you  user (or organization) name on Docker Hub.
+You first need  to choose which dist  between jessie (1.0) and  beowulf (3.0) you want (ascii  will be the  'latest' tag)  and you need  to choose you  user (or organization) name on Docker Hub.

 Show help.